vmware-archive/invoker-specification/streaming.md

 ### InputFrame
 `InputFrames` represent incoming data to the function.
 Upon reception of an `InputFrame`, an invoker
-1. SHOULD deserialize the *payload* according to the *contentType* field, which MUST be set and represent a concrete MIME type (*i.e.* not a wildcard type).
+1. MUST deserialize the *payload* according to the *contentType* field, which SHOULD be set and represent a concrete MIME type (*i.e.* not a wildcard type) or default to `application/octet-stream`.
 The data structure that corresponds to the result of de-serialization is runtime-specific and is beyond the scope of this specification.
 To the best extent though, an invoker SHOULD use data structures that are *idiomatic* to the target runtime and pass them to the function if feasible.
 As an example, if the incoming `contentType` is `application/json` and `payload` contains the bytes of `{"foo": 5}`, then the invoker may use a *map* or a *dictionary* with key `foo`.
+2. If the *contentType* is not supported, an invoker MUST craft a gRPC status error of code [InvalidArgument](https://github.com/grpc/grpc/blob/2a7191abe717d3ce33b5fcbfd6bd118367499cde/doc/statuscodes.md#status-codes-and-their-use-in-grpc) and the error message MUST start with `"Invoker: Unsupported Media Type"`.
+An invoker MAY append error details to that message prefix.
+These details SHOULD start with punctuation to separate them from the error message prefix.
+3. MUST fail this rpc invocation if it cannot otherwise successfully deserialize data using such a MIME type with a crafted status error of code [Unknown](https://github.com/grpc/grpc/blob/2a7191abe717d3ce33b5fcbfd6bd118367499cde/doc/statuscodes.md#status-codes-and-their-use-in-grpc)
-2. MAY use any additional hints carried in the custom `headers` field to decide how to deserialize the incoming data
+4. MAY use any additional hints carried in the custom `headers` field to decide how to deserialize the incoming data
-3. MAY decide to craft a data structure that embeds the `contentType` field, as well as some or all of the custom `headers` and pass that to the function
+5. MAY decide to craft a data structure that embeds the `contentType` field, as well as some or all of the custom `headers` and pass that to the function
-4. MUST forward the result of the deserialization to the i-th input *stream* of the function, where `i` is the value of the `argIndex` field.
+6. MUST forward the result of the deserialization to the i-th input *stream* of the function, where `i` is the value of the `argIndex` field.

 The ordering guarantees relevant to `InputFrames` are the following: given two `InputFrames` A and B whose `argIndex` field are equal, if A is received before B by the invoker, then the invoker MUST forward A before B to the function.